MPD: 2 shot, including 13-year old boy, in North Memphis

 Additionally, MPD said a 13-year-old boy, who was sitting in the front passenger seat, was transported to Lebonheur in non-critical condition.

-Officers were advised that the victims were in the area of Uptown and Mills when an unknown suspects occupying an Infiniti sedan began firing shots at their vehicle.
+Officers were advised that the victims were in the area of Uptown and Mills when unknown suspects occupying an Infiniti sedan began firing shots at their vehicle.

 This is a developing story.